serenini/serenini/README.md

-- 👋 Hi, I’m @serenini
+- 👋 Hi, I’m Renan Serenini.
+PhD Student in Economics at Sapienza University of Rome.
+-
-- 👀 I’m interested in Spatial Analysis, Economics
+- 👀 I’m interested in Spatial Analysis and Causal Inference.
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me renan.serenini@uniroma1.it

 <!---